Sushi's Abenomics wave: posh tuna in, plain mackerel out

 So says Mizuho Securities economist Kenta Ishizu, who believes he has found a leading indicator of Japanese consumer demand that relies on two of the most common items on a sushi menu: Japanese horse mackerel and tuna.

-Ishizu was looking for patterns in Japanese consumer behavior that would point to the impact of “Abenomics” -- the monetary and fiscal stimulus central to the government of Prime Minister Shinzo Abe.
+Ishizu was looking for patterns in Japanese consumer behaviour that would point to the impact of “Abenomics” -- the monetary and fiscal stimulus central to the government of Prime Minister Shinzo Abe.

 Horse mackerel, also called jack mackerel, or “aji” in Japanese, is an oily fish that is far cheaper than bluefin tuna or “maguro,” the mainstay of sushi menus around the world.